youngboy/engine-docs/source/setup-node.md

 <h2 id="choose-basic" title="Basic Sidecar Installation">OPTION 1: Basic Sidecar Installation</h2>

-`apollo-engine-js` is a package available through NPM that includes a pre-built copy of the Engine proxy, which simplifies the initial setup.
+`apollo-engine` is a module [available on npm](https://npmjs.com/package/apollo-engine) that includes a pre-built copy of the Engine proxy, which simplifies the initial setup.
 It spawns an Engine process side-by-side with your GraphQL server process so that incoming GraphQL operations are routed through the Engine proxy and then sent to your server.

 <h3 id="initialize">2.1 Initialize Engine</h3>